myatktun/myatktun.github.io/_sources/C++.rst

         - char to double
         - int to double
     * for really large int, some computers suffer loss of precision when converting to double
-    * **unsafe/narrowing conversions** can implicitly turn a value to another type that does not equal the original value
+    * unsafe/narrowing conversions can implicitly turn a value to another type that does not equal the original value
-    * accept by compiler even though unsafe
+    * **Accepted by Compiler Even Though Unsafe**
         - double to int
         - double to char
         - double to bool